Awareness

 find out about research for new treatments and a universal cure

-A national awareness campaign to celebrate World Sickle Cell Awareness Day on June 19, 2022.
+A community awareness campaign to celebrate World Sickle Cell Awareness Day on June 19, 2024.

 What is Shine the Light on Sickle Cell?